 Chris became co-host of The Hampton Roads Show is 2011.
 Since joining HRS, his work has brought awareness to important community events and has helped raised thousands of dollars for numerous non-profit organizations.
 His weekly feature, “Reck on the Road” shines a light on the colorful people, places and events that make his hometown so special.
 In 2018, Chris flew with The United States Air Force Thunderbirds and pulled 9 G’s in the backseat of an F-16.
 He did not get sick, but felt awful later stuck in I-64 traffic!

 Chris is a Hampton Roads native.
-Born and raised in Virginia Beach, he is a graduate of Princess Anne High School.
+Born in Norfolk and raised in Virginia Beach, he is a graduate of Princess Anne High School.
 He was named a high school football and baseball All-American during his days at Princess Anne.
 Chris received his Bachelor’s Degree from Virginia Tech where he also played both football and baseball.

 Chris still calls Virginia Beach home and on his days off he can be found fishing or paddling around in the ocean surfing with his buddies.